jt-hill/credkit/README.md

 Licensed under the GNU Affero General Public License.
 See [LICENSE](LICENSE) for details

-For commercial licensing options, contact the author
+For commercial licensing options not covered by AGPL, contact the author

----

-148 passing tests covering temporal operations, money arithmetic, cash flow modeling, discount curves, loan instruments, and end-to-end loan valuation.